GetJobber/atlantis/docs/proposals/Gallery/README.md

 # Component Name

-The `ThumbnailGallery` component will accept a list of attachments for images and display them as thumbnails.
+The `Gallery` component will accept a list of attachments for images and display them as thumbnails.
 This would also have an option to show the images in a LightBox component on click of those images.

 ## Accessibility